Interpause/pxt-esp8266iot/README.md

 4. Lastly, official documentation of the ESP8266, including the list of commands, can be found [here](https://www.espressif.com/en/support/download/documents?keys=&field_type_tid%5B%5D=14).

 ## Documentation
-Most, if not all, of the package contents are annotated with Javadocs.
+Most, if not all, of the package contents are annotated with JSDocs.
 The Makecode IDE will automatically give hints based on that.
 In [main.ts](main.ts) you will find a test example too.

 **DO NOTE: Both this version and the original package use the Serial package to communicate to the ESP8266, meaning you cannot use the Serial package at the same time to communicate to your computer or other devices.
 I am working on a way to change that but it might be a while.**